 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 What Causes The Fear?

-You were not born with novercaphobia.
+You were not born with phobia of step mother.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of novercaphobia
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of phobia of step mother